California City Correctional Facility: History

 In response to a federal order to reduce overcrowding at the state's prison facilities, the California Department of Corrections and Rehabilitation started leasing the facility in 2013 for $28.5 million yearly.
 Former guards, previously privately contracted, transferred to become state correctional officers after eight weeks of training.
-CAC is the only CDCR state prison under this arrangement; all other state prisons are both owned and operated by CDCR.
-The state plans to terminate its lease so the prison will be effectively closed by March 2024.
+CAC was the only CDCR state prison under a lease arrangement.
+All inmates were moved out by November 2023.
+The state terminated its lease in March 2024.

+It was reactivated in 2025 to serve as an immigrant detention center which is the largest in California.